rebelpl/oauth2-businesscentral/README.md

 This package provides # Business Central OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

 ## Pre-requisites
-The app you want to connect to BC must be defined in [Entra admin center](https://entra.microsoft.com/#home) > Identity > Applications > [App registrations:](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM)
+The app you want to connect to BC must be setup in [Entra admin center](https://entra.microsoft.com/#home) > Identity > Applications > [App registrations](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM)

+There are two main authorization flow options, you need to set up your app accordingly:

+### Option 1: Client credentials (service-to-service)
+With this option the app will always work with the same set of permissions - defined in Business Central.
+- Authentication: Web + Redirect URI = https://businesscentral.dynamics.com/OAuthLanding.htm
+- Certificates & secrets: New client secret
+- API permissions: Add permission > Dynamics 365 Business Central > Application permissions > *API.ReadWrite.All*

+In Business Central go to Microsoft Entra Applications, add the New app using Application (client) ID.
+Set up permissions required for the app (for example *D365 BUS FULL ACCESS*).
+Depending on the tenant's settings, administrator might need to "Grant Consent" for the app.

+### Option 2: Authorization code (login-as)
+With this option the app will work with the permissions of the user who uses it (and needs to log in).
-- Authentication: Web + Redirect URI
+- Authentication: Web + Redirect URI = https://your-app-url/callback-url
-- Client secret
+- Certificates & secrets: New client secret
-- API permissions > Delegated permissions: Financials.ReadWrite.All, user_impersonation
+- API permissions: Add permission > Dynamics 365 Business Central > Delegated permissions: *Financials.ReadWrite.All*, *user_impersonation*

+Depending on the tenant's settings, administrator might need to grant consent for the app.
+You can use `$provider->getAdminConsentUrl()` for that purpose.

 ## Installation